shakilmith/documentaion/spring-boot/codeinjar/spring-boot-with-mysql-database/index.md

 **Note**: firsName is our person entity property and it should be first_name while inserting or retrieving data from database.

 ## Test the Project

-Let's open mySQL CommandLine tool and run the following sql command to retrieve all the records from the person table.
+Let's open mySQL CommandLine tool and run the following SQL command to retrieve all the records from the person table.

 ```